zmc0806/cse15l-lab-report3/Lab_Report_3.md

   assertArrayEquals(expected, ArrayExamples.reversed(input));
 }
 ```
+Such an array, when reversed, should look the same as the original.
+However, this test won't expose the bug in the reversed method (assuming the bug is related to handling arrays with more than one element).

 ![image](https://raw.githubusercontent.com/zmc0806/cse15L-lab-report3/main/test2.jpeg)

 This picture shows I add again another test that does not induce a failure.So total run 4 test,and fail 1.